steverao/lon/README.md

 # Business Intelligence Data Visualization

 This is a Business Intelligence Data Visualization system based on multiple data sources.
 Generally, rules or information mined in big data are stored in database, and them are visualized through a visualization platform.
 It is such a visualization platform.
-It supports the visualization of data in a variety of databases, such as mysql, oracle, mongodb, and cassandra, etc.
+It supports the visualization of data in a variety of data source, such as Mysql, Oracle, MongoDB, Cassandra, File, etc.

 <table>